4 Things to Check Pre-Shift on Your Skidder Tires

 Lug nuts/bolts are equally vital.
 Loose hardware can lead to wheel separation, a deadly hazard.
 Use a calibrated torque wrench to tighten lugs to the manufacturer’s specifications and recheck them after the first 50 hours of operation.
 Even minor vibration can loosen even properly tightened nuts.

-Turn The Forest into Your Playground with MAXAM Tire
+Turn the Forest into Your Playground with MAXAM Tire

 MAXAM tires, like the LOGXTRA series, are engineered with features that align with these pre-shift checks to meet the most demanding jobs.
 All our forestry tires feature heavy-duty sidewalls, an extra-wide footprint, and superb flotation.
 When you equip your feller bunchers and skidders with MAXAM tire, this is what you’re getting: